Blind Massage: Reception

-The film entered into the competition for the Golden Bear at the 64th Berlin International Film Festival. and won Silver Bear award for Outstanding Artistic Contribution.
+The film entered into the competition for the Golden Bear at the 64th Berlin International Film Festival. and won Silver Bear for Outstanding Artistic Contribution.
 It received seven nominations at the 51st Golden Horse Film Awards, and won six, namely Best Feature Film, Best New Performer, Best Adapted Screenplay, Best Cinematography, Best Film Editing and Best Sound Effects.

 It has grossed ¥7.68 million at the Chinese box office.